-To provide experiential learning for high school students that will promote cross-cultural understanding and friendship between Sonoma County residents and Kenyans.
+Providing experiential learning for high school students that will foster understanding and friendship between two cultures.

-Are you ready to transform your life?
-To learn about a new culture?
-To become a CHI Summer Abroad participant?
-If you answered yes to any of these questions, you are ready to apply for Children’s Humanitarian International’s five-week summer abroad program that will take up to twelve Sonoma County high school students to our CHI Academy in Kenya for a once-in-a-lifetime opportunity to visit a part of the world that few local residents of any age, let alone teens, have an opportunity to experience.
+CHI’s Summer Abroad program takes groups of Sonoma and Napa county high school students to our CHI Academy in Kenya for a once-in-a-lifetime opportunity to encounter a part of the world that few local residents of any age have an opportunity to experience.

-- History of Kenya (including the experience of colonialism)
+- History of Kenya (including the impact of colonialism)

-- Agriculture (as practiced both in Kenya and other developing nations)
+- Agriculture (as practiced in Kenya and other developing nations)

 - Pastoralism (i.e., East Africa’s traditional cattle-raising subsistence economy)